 Black Hawaiian Salt is a type of sea salt made mainly from the volcanic islands of Hawaii or Cyprus area.
 This salt is deep black in color due to it contains activated charcoal thus also known as Black Lava Salt.
 This black Hawaiian salt is used great for finishing salt on dishes of seafood and pork as it is coarse-grained and crunchy.

 9) Flake Salt

-  Flake Salt is a category of salt characterized by their dry, plate-like (“lamellose”) crystals which includes various different salts of many shapes like irregular shavings, boxes, pyramidal shapes or potato chip-like laminated crystals.
-These varying crystal structures depend on various processes and technology used in that process e.g. through evaporation, boiling or other means.
+Flake Salt is a salt-category characterized by their dry, plate-like (“lamellose”) crystals which includes various different salts of many shapes.
+Shapes like irregular shavings, boxes, pyramidal shapes or potato chip-like laminated crystals.
+These varying crystal structures depend on various processes and technology used e.g. through evaporation, boiling or other means.

 Compared to other types of salts low amount of other trace elements present in this category salts which makes it a stronger salty flavor and have a crunchy texture and relatively fast dissolution rate due to its shape.
 This salt can be used for cooking dishes and also as finishing salt on meat-based dishes.